trevino200/DevSecOps_Workshop/Labs/Lab1.md

          curl localhost:8080
 ```

 Now it's time to push to DockerHub.
 We are going to use a pre build Action.
 [Build-Push-Action](https://github.com/docker/build-push-action).
 To use the secrets, you must add them to the Github repository.
-In the repository, go to Settings > Secrets.
+In the repository on Github.com, go to Settings > Secrets.
 They must match the variable names in pipeline.yml.
 After entering those secrets, add the following:

 ```
     - name: Set up QEMU